appwapp/surlme-php/README.md

 Functions
 ---------
-The class currently supports 2 methods:
+The class currently supports 1 method:
   * *Shorten* a URL
-  * *Expand* (look up) an already shortened URL

 Usage
 -----